doorstop-dev/doorstop/docs/reference/items.md

 changed, as a convenience to the writer since such change may also affect its children.

+Only the UID part of the link contributes to the fingerprint of the item (the item of the reviewed attribute, not the parent item of the link).
+The fingerprint of the link is does **not** contribute to the fingerprint of the item.

 ### ref

 External reference.
 An item may reference an external file or a line in an